sg893052/sonic-buildimage/system/drop_counters/drop_counters_HLD.md

 ### 1.1.4 Capture drop frames
 Capturing dropped frames is useful in some cases to enhance debugging.
 The captured frames can be mirrored to CPU or any other physical port and can be analysed further.

+Frames mirrored to CPU are mirrored to specific drop counter queue. proc entry will be added to display the captured frames.
+The frames trapped on specific drop counter queue are not sent to the Linux stack and will be dropped in the knet driver.
+Users can however capture the frames by reading proc entry.
+The proc entry shows last 512 frames captured on the drop counter queue.

+DUT# cat /proc/bcm/knet-cb/drop_pkt_dump

 # 2 Requirements

 ## 2.1 Functional Requirements
 1. CONFIG_DB can be configured to create debug counters
 2. STATE_DB can be queried for debug counter capabilities
-3. Users can access drop counter information via a KLISH, GNMI, REST interfaces.
+3. Users can access drop counter information via a Click/ KLISH, GNMI, REST interfaces.
     1. Users can see what capabilities are available to them
         1. Types of counters (i.e. port-level and/or switch-level)
         2. Number of counters